 Students changing schools

-In the government sector, a funds transfer would typically require the initiating school to create a CASES21 Family Payment and then arrange for the unspent portion to be transferred to the new school via a bank transfer or cheque payment.
+In the government sector, a funds transfer would typically require the initiating school to create a CASES21 family payment and then arrange for the unspent portion to be transferred to the new school via a bank transfer or cheque payment.
 For more information, see:

 However, if the unspent portion is of a minimal amount, the schools may agree that the funds are not transferred as long as the new school commits to provide the student with assistance to the value of the unspent amount.

-Any remaining portion of the CSEF not expended by the end of the school year may be carried forward by the school towards the following year’s camps, sports and excursions expenses for the eligible child.
+Any remaining portion of the CSEF not expended by the end of the school year must be carried forward by the school towards the following year’s camps, sports and excursions expenses for the eligible child.

 Students leaving the school system